GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/03.121-130/07.Ride-On-in-Majesty/docs.md

 ---
+title: |
-title: 127.
-Ride On in Majesty
+    127. Ride On in Majesty - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 127.
+Ride On in Majesty.
+Ride on! ride on in majesty!
+Hark, all the tribes hosanna cry; O Savior meek, pursue Thy road With palms and scattered garments strowed.
+    keywords:  |
-    keywords: Church Hymnal, Ride On in Majesty, Ride on! ride on in majesty!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Ride On in Majesty, Ride on! ride on in majesty!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 127. RIDE ON IN MAJESTY
+####  Church Hymnal 1941,

 ```txt

 1.
 Ride on! ride on in majesty!
 Hark, all the tribes hosanna cry;